 1. Set up on the bench.
 Sit on a flat bench with a dumbbell in each hand.
 Lie back and bring the dumbbells together over your mid-chest using a neutral grip (palms facing each other).
 If you're using hex dumbbells, press the flat sides firmly together.
 With round dumbbells, press the handles and inner edges together as tightly as possible.
 Retract your shoulder blades, press them into the bench, and plant your feet flat on the floor.

 3. Lower with control.
 Bend your elbows and lower the dumbbells toward your sternum while keeping them pressed together.
-Your elbows should stay tucked close to your torso, roughly 30-45 degrees from your sides.
+Your elbows should stay tucked close to your torso, roughly 30 to 45 degrees from your sides.
 Lower until the dumbbells touch your chest or you reach a comfortable depth.
-Take 2-3 seconds on the way down.
+Take 2 to 3 seconds on the way down.
 The descent should feel controlled and deliberate.

 5. Breathe and repeat.
 Inhale as you lower.
 Exhale as you press.
 Check the squeeze after every rep. If you notice the dumbbells wobbling or separating, the weight is too heavy or you're fatigued.
 Drop the weight or end the set.
 Quality matters more than volume on this exercise.
 Start with 3 sets of 10-15 reps.